OlivierKouokam/kubernetes-postgresql/README.md

 select * from test_table;

-//after connecting to the cluster using psql client. select * from pg_stat_replication;
+//after connecting to the cluster using psql client;

+select * from pg_stat_replication;